HexdDesign/Eww-Sidebar-QuickApps/README.md

 Eww Sidebar for Quickapps

-Designed to be toggled open/closed from Polybar
+:wrench: Designed to be toggled open/closed from Polybar